Incident Response Management: Do You Have a Plan?

 There are several tools used for detection of cyber incidents.

-7. Recorded Future uses machine learning techniques to structure data into categories, to analyze text across multiple languages, providing risk scores, and generating predictive models.
+- Recorded Future uses machine learning techniques to structure data into categories and to analyze text across multiple languages This provides risk scores and generates predictive models.

 Options are available for implementing detection tools.